 Water is the source of life.
 Every living and non-living being needs water to survive.
 However, when we speak of humans, we need clean water for our survival.
 Gone are the days when people drank water directly from the water bodies.
 Thanks to the increase in different kinds of pollution that has affected the water bodies, finding clean water these days is a task.

-However, realizing the growing need for clean water, experts have come with a mechanism called Reverse Osmosis System alias RO system.
+However, realizing the growing need for clean water, experts have come up with a mechanism called the Reverse Osmosis System alias RO system.

 An RO system is nothing but a technique that helps clean, unfiltered water or feed water, making it useable and drinkable.

 1. Best Overall: AquaTru Countertop Filtration System

 A medium-range offering from AquaTru, the Countertop Filtration System certified to remove toxins, hormones, microplastics, cancer-linked contaminants, carcinogens, arsenic, lead, chromium, and drug residue toxins discovered in our tap water, filtered and bottled water.

 - Tested and Certified by IAPMO according to NSF/ANSI standards

 - Needs no installation or plumbing.
 The countertop can be set up within no time.

 - Is cost-effective and environment-friendly.
 The filter needs to be replaced every 6-12 months depending upon the water quality of your living place.